 Draw the anchor points yourself.
 Locking the points will put you in transform mode.
 Unlocking the points back into edit mode.

 Create a cage around an image, and when it's closed, you can use it to deform the image.
 If you have at the least 3 points on the canvas, you can choose to switch between deforming and editing the existing points.

 This adjusts the precision of the cage transform grid.
 Lower precision gives more speed but also gives less precise results.

 Adjusts the granularity of the preview.
 It is recommended to have this lower than the Real value, as it speeds up adjusting.

 Adjusts the granularity of the final result.

 Both Cage and Warp use little nodes.
-These nodes can be selected and deselected together by pressing Ctrl before clicking nodes.
+These nodes can be selected and deselected together by pressing the Ctrl key before clicking nodes.